nishs1729/basic_bash_tutorial/tutorials/pipes.md

 4. **Process Multiple Files**: Use `cat`, `grep`, and `sort` to search for a term across multiple files and display the sorted results.

 5. **Process Log Files**: Use `tail` and `grep` to monitor a log file and show only the lines containing certain keywords.

-## Conclusion
-Pipes are a fundamental concept in bash, allowing you to chain commands and process data in a flexible and efficient manner.
-By combining commands like `grep`, `sort`, `head`, and others, you can easily manipulate and filter data directly from the command line.
-With practice, you'll find pipes to be an invaluable tool for streamlining your workflow in bash.